The Cost of SSL Certificates: What You Need to Know

 What Is an SSL Certificate?

 Before diving into the costs, let’s quickly recap what an SSL certificate is and why it’s essential.
-An SSL certificate encrypts the data exchanged between your website and its visitors, ensuring sensitive information like passwords, credit card details, and personal data remains secure.
+An SSL certificate encrypts the data exchanged between a user’s browser and your website, ensuring sensitive information like passwords, credit card details, and personal data remains secure.
 Websites with SSL certificates display a padlock icon in the browser’s address bar and use “https://” instead of “http://.”

 How Much Does an SSL Certificate Cost?